b-jesch/skin.estuary.modv2/README.md

 ![](resources/setup_ap.png)

 ### 4.1.1+nexus ###
+- .8
+  * quick fix if the helper script (cause kodi to crash when filepath is a plugin call)

 - .7
   * calculate/display size of a file object by helper script
   * remove horizontal EPG grid layout